jamespilcher/Society-Membership-Checker/README.md

-# Membership checker
+# Exeter Guild/FIXR Event Membership Cross-referencer

 Really simple command line application that cross references two csv files to find people that have bought members tickets, despite not being members!
+An example event.csv and society.csv has been provided.

 To use:
 - Obtain the CSV of your members via the society dashboard on the exeter guild, and rename it 'society.csv'